 June heat in Kansas: High temperatures can stress livestock and corn

 The heat continues in Kansas, particularly with the warm minimum temperatures (Figure 1).
-For the 11-day window of June 10-20, parts of the South Central and Southeast divisions had lows above 70 degrees F almost every night.
-Most of the eastern half of the state saw those elevated lows for over half of the nights.
-Only the western third of the state had two or less nights with minimum temperatures above 70 degrees F.
+For the 25-day window of June 1-24, parts of eastern Kansas had lows above 70 °F more the 20 percent of the time.
+Only the western third of the state had two or less nights with minimum temperatures above 70 °F.

-Night time temperatures in excess of 70 degrees F for more than two consecutive days will increase the risk of stress to livestock.
+Nighttime temperatures in excess of 70 °F for more than two consecutive days will increase the risk of stress to livestock.
 As with people, the stress is cumulative.

 Figure 1.
-Total days with minimum temperature greater than 70 degrees F. Source: Weather Data Library
+Total days with minimum temperature greater than 70 °F. Source: Weather Data Library

 Heat stress will have more of an impact on corn at this stage of growth when combined with drought stress.
 But even in the absence of drought stress, heat stress alone can still hasten vegetative phases and tasseling, potentially increasing the asynchrony between pollen shed and silk extrusion when corn reaches flowering time.
 The potential for yield reductions from stress at this stage of growth is small, however, compared with severe stress occurring right around pollination.

 Figure 2.
 Leaf rolling in corn from the combined effect of heat and drought.
 This can also affect final plant size.
 Photo by Ignacio Ciampitti, K-State Research and Extension.